-- VSD Vacuum Pumps: Covers $40/HP for Variable Torque VSD vacuum pumps up to 30 HP and $30/HP for Constant Torque VSD vacuum pumps up to 30 HP.
-Custom incentives may be available for VSD pumps greater than 30/HP.
+- VSD Vacuum Pumps: Covers $40/HP for variable torque VSD vacuum pumps up to 30 HP and $30/HP for constant torque VSD vacuum pumps up to 30 HP.
 Like VSD air compressors, VSD vacuum pumps must run a minimum of 2,000 hours annually to qualify.
 Available for equipment upgrades and retrofits or new construction and major renovations.

 - Cycling Refrigerated Dryers: Covers $0.50/CFM for installation of a cycling refrigerated dryer or variable speed refrigerated dryer.
 The incentive is applied to the smaller CFM value between the dryer and air compressor.